fedemcmac/whatsyourcocktail/README.md

-# A Little Help
+# Whatsyourcocktail

-Use A Little Help to create tasks that you need help with, or browse others' tasks and offer to help them.
+Use Whatsyourcocktail to create cocktail recipes, browse others' cocktails, like and comment on them.

 ## Prerequisites